 - Think about why patients might be motivated to participate, and message accordingly

 - Will participation improve their health?
 Will this save time, and limit their trips to their health center?

-- Ensure patient-facing materials and platform interfaces meet the needs of your patient population
+- Ensure patient-facing materials (e.g., BP logs, training guides) and devices are user-friendly and available in languages that meet the needs of your patient population

 - Start with a small group of patients (5-10)

 Program Eligibility Criteria: Patients suitable for RPM